 - 1.1 A step-by-step guide to building an ICP for your recruiting agency

 As a startup recruiting business, your best weapon is your ability to understand the market and deliver outcomes, both for clients and candidates.
 It is important to be laser-focused in identifying who you serve.
 The first step is building an Ideal Customer Profile (or ICP).

 A step-by-step guide to building an ICP for your recruiting agency

 1.1 Interview your best repeat customers

-It seems banal but your best source of insight into your customers are your customers themselves!
+It seems banal but your best source of insight into your customers is your customers themselves!

 Some questions you can ask your customers to build your ICP

 - What made you decide to engage an external consultant for your search project(s)?